 Introduction to MySQL Grant All Privileges

-MySQL Grant All Privileges are the MySQL commands that are implemented to allow the MySQL user accounts to manage and access the database with appropriate privileges.
+MySQL Grant All Privileges are the commands that allow the MySQL user accounts to manage and access the database with appropriate privileges.
 When we grant privileges to a MySQL User Account, it controls which operations the user can execute.

-These privileges may be used in differently at various levels of operation:
+These privileges may be used differently at various levels of operation:

-- Database Privileges can be implemented either to a specific database or globally to all server databases along with all its associated objects within a database.
+- Database Privileges can be implemented either to a specific database or globally to all server databases and associated objects within a database.

 - Privileges can be allowed for MySQL database objects, including indexes, tables, views, and also stored routines, for all MySQL objects of a given type within a database or all MySQL database tables or even for all objects of a given type in all MySQL databases globally.